predsci/POT3D/README.md

 ### Validate Installation

 After building the code, you can test it is working by running `./validate.sh`.
-This will perform 2 runs of a small case using 1 and 2 MPI ranks respectively.
+This will perform a small run case using 1 MPI rank.
+To perform the validation with more ranks, use `./validate.sh <NP>` where `<NP>` is the number of ranks requested.

-The runs are performed in `testsuite/validation/run/` and the second run overwrites the first.
+The run is performed in `testsuite/validation/run/`.

-Each result will be checked against a reference solution (in `/runs/validation/validation`) and a PASS/FAIL message will be displayed.
+The result is checked against a reference solution (in `/runs/validation/validation`) and a PASS/FAIL message will be displayed.

-Note that these validation runs use `ifprec=1` even if POT3D was build with cuSparse enabled, so to test a cuSparse build, one needs to modify the pot3d.dat file manually (see below).
+The validation run sets `ifprec=2` but if the code is compiled for NVIDIA GPUs without cuSparse, it will be automatically changed to `ifprec=1`.

 --------------------------------